robinhood/faust/docs/userguide/application.rst

 a restart, so you should never use it in production.

 `RocksDB`_ recovers tables in seconds or less, is embedded and don't require a server or additional infrastructure.
-It also stores them in the file system so tables can exceed the size of available memory.
+It also stores them on the file system in such a way that tables can exceed the size of available memory.

 .. _`RocksDB`: http://rocksdb.org/